NHS-Sailbot/Learning/cpp_lessons/lesson_05_challenge/README.md

 ## Triangle rules

-- Points inside **AND** on the edge of the triange should be counted as inside the triange
+- Points inside **AND** on the edge of the triangle should be counted as inside the triangle
-- Changing the order of points and flipping the triange should not invalidate the render.
+- Changing the order of points and flipping the triangle should not invalidate the render.